protocol/research-website/content/posts/202104-snarkpack/index.md

 ### Groth16 proofs in Filecoin

 Filecoin miners need to prove they have encoded a 32GiB portion of storage correctly, i.e. that they reserved 32GiB of storage.
 That's their stake so they can participate in the consensus and mine blocks.
-In order to do that, a miner run a special encoding function ([the proof of replication](https://spec.filecoin.io/#section-algorithms.sdr)) which works in several consecutive steps.
-At each steps, the miner encodes a layer of 2^30 nodes of 32 bytes (2^8 bits) each (leading to 2^38 bits = 32GB) using nodes from previous layer and nodes from the same layer.
+In order to do that, miners run a special encoding function ([the proof of replication](https://spec.filecoin.io/#section-algorithms.sdr)) which works in several consecutive steps.
+At each step, the miner encodes a layer of 2$^{30}$ nodes of 32 bytes (2$^{8}$ bits) each (leading to 2$^{38}$ bits = 32GB) using nodes from previous layer and nodes from the same layer.
 After each step, it makes a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) of all these nodes.
 At the end, the prover must create a proof that they did all these computations correctly by giving a Merkle path to random nodes in each layer.

 The problem is that there are so many nodes in a layer.
-Our trusted setup could only go up to 2^27 to be practical (the size of the trusted setup becomes too large to be practical afterwards) so we've had to split our proof of replication SNARK into 10 smallers SNARKs.
+Our trusted setup could only go up to 2$^{27}$ to be practical (the size of the trusted setup becomes too large to be practical afterwards) so we've had to split our proof of replication SNARK into 10 smallers SNARKs.
 Fortunately, we can verify SNARKs using batch verification.
 What we will see in this post, however, is that we dramatically reduce the cost of having 10 SNARKs for one proof by being able to aggregate them.

 # Notations {#Notations}